The Games We Play

 The Social Element

 There's often social reinforcement that goes unacknowledged.
 Individuals often won’t fuel their training when they are with others who seemingly set the social standard and whose judgement they fear.
-If it's not common practice in their particular group, even when their own individual context demands it, they do not want to be seen fueling when others aren't.
+If it's not common practice in their particular group, even when their own individual context demands it, they do not want to be seen fuelling when others aren't.

 I’ve seen this particulary in cycling circles, where men and women of a certain vintage claim that all you need is water for rides spanning multiple hours - especially if you have some weight to lose anyway.
 The culture in these individuals and groups doesn't normalise fuelling early and frequently, and there will be anything from comments made about why someone is eating, to their body weight and appearance, to a refusal to stop.